Oxford Today

 Articles covered subjects such as current affairs, history, literature, as well as the University itself.
 Contributors and interviewees had included many Oxford alumni from different walks of life, such as the politician Michael Heseltine, the author and playwright Alan Bennett and the comedian Terry Jones of Monty Python fame.

 The magazine was previously published by Wiley-Blackwell.
 In April 2010, it was reported that a new publisher would be taking over the magazine, resulting in the job of then-current editor Greg Neale being placed under review; this caused concern among members of the publication's editorial review board, some of whom expressed the view that the Oxford administration was seeking to reduce the magazine's independence.
 The magazine was published by FuturePlus, a division of Future Publishing Limited, on behalf of the University of Oxford.
-After a review of the magazine and its mounting costs, Oxford University took the decision to close the publication with its last issue published in Trinity 2017.
+After a review of the magazine and its mounting costs, Oxford University decided to close the publication with its last issue published in Trinity 2017.